theodotk/theodotk/README.md

 # Hello

-My name is Bogdan Reznychenko, I am a Data Scientist/MLE in [Probayes](https://www.probayes.com/en/) and I have a PhD in Quantum Physics and some relevant experience in Quantum computing/algorithms.
+My name is Bogdan Reznychenko, I am a Quantum Software Engineer at [Photonic Inc](https://photonic.com/) based in Greater Vancouver area in BC, Canada.

-I am currently looking for a job in Machine Learning/Data Science or in Quantum Software Dev/Quantum Computing Research *in the US or Canada*.
-And yeah, I don't have H1B or similar.

 ### This repository